SQE Exemptions: Overview

 There are also CILEx exemptions for LPC graduates, so grads wanting to pursue this path to practising law can apply for full exemption from CILEx qualifications and for CILEx graduate membership.
 CILEx lawyers are regulated by the CILEx Regulation rather than the SRA.

-SQE exemption for CILEx
+CILEx SQE exemption

 What options are available for CILEx?